omarzatarain/long-texts-similarity/README.md

 * A dataset of random-size texts for semantic similarity created for and aided by the proposed method.
 * Results produced by the method on several models and the proposed dataset.

 The sentence-transformer models are implemented in a python file, The implementations using Longformer, BigBird and GPT2 have separated python files.
+Please install each model before running each implementation method.